 You, me, everyone.
-As users, we often require support from our service providers to make the most of what we pay for-be it request for upgrading your supermarket membership, registering a complaint about spotty wifi, installing a new workstation, password resets, or asking for a refund from an e-commerce platform.
-This results in IT teams receiving a wide variety of customer requests every day, and these are classified as service requests by the Information Technology Infrastructure Library (ITIL).
+As users, we often require support from our service providers to make the most of what we pay for-be it request for upgrading the supermarket membership, registering a complaint about spotty wifi, installing a new workstation, password resets, or requesting refund from a shopping app.
+This results in IT teams receiving a wide variety of customer requests every day, and are classified as service requests by the Information Technology Infrastructure Library (ITIL).

 An overview of the service request management process: